 Here’s a look at what’s on the table:

 For a start, try cookery classes at Cookery Magic with nature abound in places such as Bottle Tree Park, Pulau Ubin, organic farms, a cosy home cooking studio or even a 90 foot luxury yacht for cooking on the sail!
-At Pulau Ubin, you get to harvest your own vegetables and herbs for cooking and fetch water from the well, or cook fresh prawns and vegetable by the lake at Bottle Tree Park.
+At Pulau Ubin, you get to harvest your own vegetables and herbs for cooking and fetch water from the well, or cook fresh prawns and vegetables by the lake at Bottle Tree Park.

 Want a tranquil stay in the countryside for a whiff of fresh air and just realised your only recent experience with farms is only through watching celebrities roughing it out in the countryside on reality television?
 For a getaway from all the noise and pollution from the city, try out D’Kranji Farm Resort, Singapore’s first and only Agri-tainment farm, located in Lim Chu Kang.